Best Practices For Covering Suicide

 The National Suicide Prevention Lifeline toll-free number, 1-800-273-TALK(8255) connects the caller to a certified crisis center near where the call is placed.

 Avoid splashy headlines, such as ‘Kurt Cobain Used Shotgun to Commit Suicide.’
-Instead, inform the audience without sensationalizing the suicide and minimize prominence, e.g. ‘Kurt Cobain Dead at 27.’
+Instead, inform the audience without sensationalizing the suicide, e.g. ‘Kurt Cobain Dead at 27.’

 Don’t include photos of grieving family, friends, memorials, or funerals.